 Processes are a powerful option for QMS Events and Business processes.

-QMS Processes essentially are a series of predefined QMS events as defined by the ISO Standard, in particular for ISO 13485 and FDA’s QSR (Quality System of Regulations, sections related to medical devices).
+QMS Processes essentially are a series of predefined QMS events as defined by the ISO Standard, in particular for ISO 13485 and FDA’s QSR (Quality System of Regulations, sections related to medical devices) or ISO 9001.

 A business process is a collection of linked tasks which find their end in the delivery of a service or product to a client.
 A business process has also been defined as a set of activities and tasks that, once completed, will accomplish an organizational goal.